 If true, start the tracer after an error is detected.
 Otherwise just continue execution.
 The goal that raised the error will normally fail.
-See also fileerrors/2 and the Prolog flag report\error.
-May be changed.
-Default is true, except for the runtime version.
+See also the Prolog flag report\error.
+Default is true.

-debugger\print\options (term, changeable)
+debugger\write\options (term, changeable)

 This argument is given as option-list to write\term/2 for printing goals by the debugger.
-Modified by the 'w', 'p' and ' $\langle N \rangle$ d' commands of the debugger.
+Modified by the 'w', 'p' and 'iNi d' commands of the debugger.
 Default is [quoted(true), portray(true), max\depth(10), attributes(portray)].